Al Sadu

-Al Sadu, or simply Sadu, describes an embroidery form in geometrical shapes hand-woven by Bedouin people.
-Sadu House in Kuwait was established by the Al Sadu Society in 1980 to protect the interests of the Bedouins and Sadu weaving.
+Al Sadu, or simply Sadu, describes a specific technique of weaving in geometrical shapes hand-woven by Bedouin people.
+Sadu House in Kuwait was established by the Al Sadu Society in 1980 to preserve the interests of the Bedouins and Sadu weaving.

+This traditional form of Bedouin weaving, is made on a ground loom which you can find in peoples homes.
+This is a way to be able to make homes called Bait al shaar which translates to house made from hair as in tents.
+It also makes camel accessories for carrying items and harnesses for Bedouins throughout their history.
+This was made for bedouin women specifically as they create new ideas and designs.

-In 2011 Al Sadu traditional weaving skills in the United Arab Emirates was inscribed in the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding, and in 2020 traditional weaving of Al Sadu in Saudi Arabia and Kuwait was inscribed on the list.
+In 2011 Al Sadu traditional weaving skills in the United Arab Emirates was inscribed in the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding (Item USL/00517), and transferred to the Representative List of the Intangible Cultural Heritage of Humanity in 2025.

+In 2020 traditional weaving of Al Sadu in Saudi Arabia and Kuwait was inscribed on the Representative List.
+In 2025 Qatar was included in this inscription.